EsotericSoftware/clippy/README.md

 ## Popup

 The default hotkey to show the popup is `ctrl+shift+insert`.
 The popup shows the most recent clipboard items.
 Items can be selected by pressing `up` or `down` and are put on the clipboard and pasted by pressing `enter` or by clicking.
 Pressing 'home' or 'end' selects the first or last item.
 Pressing `page up` or `page down` shows additional pages of items.
-The popup can be hidden by pressing `escape` or clicking outside the popup.
+Pressing `ctrl+shift+delete` deletes the selected item.
+The popup is hidden by pasting an item, pressing `escape`, or clicking outside the popup.

 ### Search